byronpendason/byronpendason.github.io/_posts/2022-12-22-video-review-why-are-we-afraid-to-be-pagan.md.md

 There are those who are greatly opposed to people mixing gods of different pantheons together.
 This viewpoint ignores the fact that this was a common practice in the ancient world.
 The Romans adopted gods from several different pantheons, including the Greeks, Mesopotamians, and Egyptians.

 Even the Heathens of ancient times did so.
 Ignoring the fact that some scholars speculate that the vanir were originally the gods of the pre-Indo-European peoples that the Germanics displaced[^1], we have more concrete examples.
 A really good example is Hercules.
-We have evidence of Germanic tribes alone the Rhine adopting Hercules under the name Hercules-Magusanus[^2].
+We have evidence of Germanic tribes along the Rhine adopting Hercules under the name Hercules-Magusanus[^2].
 It could be argued that the Old English name for Hercules (*Ercol*) shows enough corruption from the Latin to show frequent enough usage to suggest that Hercules may have been worshipped by the Anglo-Saxon Heathens of ancient times.

 The fact that Saturday in Old English maintains Saturn's name rather than taking the name of an Anglo-Saxon deity such as Ingui might indicate that the Anglo-Saxons worshipped Saturn.
 The Old English work(s) *Solomon and Saturn* might have been trying to pit the new god (championed by Solomon) against one of the old Anglo-Saxon gods.

-So it's not historical, but how can pantheon puritanism be a problem?
+So pantheon puritanism was not historical, but how can it be a problem?
 The biggest problem is that people who practice it often use it as a litmus test against other pagans.
 They usually not only discourage it but often also denounce it.
-"He's not a *true* Heathen because he worships Hercules!" is something I've heard about a friend of mine who had syncretized Hercules into his practice.
+"He's not a *true* Heathen because he worships Hercules!" is something I've heard about a friend of mine who has syncretized Hercules into his practice.

 Another danger can be the same as with the other two subjects this video talks about: it can hold the worshipper back.
 What if a deity approached them that could be extremely helpful to them, but they reject that god on no other grounds but that he is from the wrong people's pantheon?
 Granted, consent is fundamental in any relationship.
 But if a deity is compatible with you in every other aspect except he's the wrong nationality, that can cause you to miss out on so much.

-## Conclusion
+## My Thoughts

 This video really caused me to think.
 Mainly because the kind of pagan that Aliakai is discussing in this video used to be me.
-By the grace of the gods and the guidance of my ancestors, I seem to have fallen into a group of friends that caused me to grow beyond these paradigms because they really were holding me back.
+By the grace of the gods and the guidance of my ancestors, I seem to have fallen into a group of friends and allies that caused me to grow beyond these paradigms because they really were holding me back.

 What were your thoughts on the video?
 Feel free to leave your thoughts in the comments below, but more importantly you should share those thoughts with others in your pagan communities.
 Whether your agree or not on every point, I think this is a conversation worth having.